 So, really, how many website views do I need to make money?

 Now that you know that there many different ways to skin a fish, as they say, what can you do with this kind of information?

-So, we’ll let you in on our numbers.
+So, I’ll let you in on my numbers.

-Our main goal when we first started was 10k PVs a month because part of our monetisation strategy is working with an ad network and, as mentioned before, some ad networks have a 10K PVs per month threshold.
+I quickly learned that I wasn’t going to earn money that way so I eventually upped my target and decided to go for 10k PVs a month because part of my monetisation strategy is working with an ad network and, as mentioned before, some ad networks have a 10K PVs per month threshold.

-Since we’ve already breached that target, our next number is AdThrive’s 100k PVs a month.
+Now, I’ve already breached the 10K target, my next number is AdThrive’s 100k PVs a month.

 No sweat, right?
 Ha ha

 Actually, quite a lot of hard work, effort and planning will go into this blog so we can achieve 100K PVs a month but hey, it’s all worth it in the end.